pichi-router/pichi/README.md

 ### Build library for iOS/Android

-Pichi is designed to run or be embeded into some APPs on iOS/Adnroid. `deps-build` directory gives some helping scripts to build Pichi's dependencies for iOS/Android.
+Pichi is designed to run or be embedded into some APPs on iOS/Adnroid. `deps-build` directory gives some helping scripts to build Pichi's dependencies for iOS/Android.

 #### iOS